The use of Images for banners is often a Bugbear for people wanting to get a banner of their own.

 The raster image on the left is the original graphic the band supplied for me, to let me know what they want.
 To the right is the vector image I drew to replace it.
 The headphone wearing heart can now be enlarged successfully to banner size (Bridge size if you want – there is no size limitation).

-Raster images are things like photos, and graphics that are in a BMP, JPG or PNG format (to name a few).
+Raster images are things like photos and graphics that are in a BMP, JPG or PNG format (to name a few).
 They are composed of a series of coloured squares to make up the image.
 Raster images make up the bulk of the images we see online.

-Vector images on the other hand are comprised of, lines and polygons.
+Vector images on the other hand are comprised of lines and polygons.
 Every line and every is point connected with an angle or curve, a vector.
 These are usually in an EPS or AI file format.

 Raster images on the other hand work fine till you enlarge them beyond their native size (like in the example).
 Once you pass this “native size”, the image quality starts to degrade.
 The larger you go, the worse the image looks.